Data Format Reference

 HDF5 input format

-The application reads accelerometry data from HDF5 files (.h5).
-Each file must contain a readings table with the following columns:
+The app reads accelerometry data from HDF5 files (.h5).
+Each file must contain a readings table with these columns:

 Column